Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Introduction

 With our analysis of different home purchase criteria, we observe substantial heterogeneity in the economic effects of homeownership.
-First, leverage and purchase thresholds exert a complex, non-uniform influence on life cycle wealth.
-In particular, we extend the literature's understanding of housing's influence on low-income homeowners.
-Not only do these homeowners exhibit a higher marginal propensity to consume out of home equity, contributing to greater volatility in consumption, but their home equity also tends to generate lower wealth gains compared to wealthier households (\citealp{mian2013household}).
-The favorable wealth effect primarily benefits wealthy homeowners—those with additional liquid assets.
-For instance, with a 20\% down payment, homeowners who meet a 50\% extra purchase threshold gain over 9\% in wealth by the time of death, whereas those with a 10\% purchase threshold see an average wealth increase of less than 1.5 percentage points.

-From another perspective, homeowners generally benefit in wealth from delaying home purchases and accumulating more financial assets.
-Our findings may also help explain why the portfolio share of risky assets increases with wealth (\citealp{wy2010portfolio_rise}).
-Specifically, greater financial asset holdings, combined with home purchases, enhance households' overall wealth portfolios.

-Second, homeownership enhances welfare universally in our simulations.
-However, the welfare gains are most pronounced with moderate leverage level.
-Both the down payment and the purchase threshold alternate the welfare gains non-monotonically.
-For example, in comparison to cash purchase with 10\% purchase threshold, the home purchase with 40\% down payment and 10\% purchase threshold realizes an additional welfare gain of more than 5\%.
-The maximum gains in welfare is achieved through 50\% down payment and 10\% purchase threshold.
-Broadly consistent with our conclusion from wealth gains, enhancements in welfare primarily accrue to relatively wealthier but not the wealthiest households that can afford higher down payment or delay the purchase by saving up more financial assets.

-Figure \ref{fig: age_prof} illustrates wealth and welfare profiles across households following two homeowner strategies versus renters with 10\% down payment.
-For example, Panels (a) and (b) show total and financial wealth trajectories for households with purchase thresholds of 10\%.
-Homeowners surpass renters in total wealth later in life, with earlier crossovers observed under the 50\% purchase threshold strategy.
-Panels (e) and (f) demonstrate accumulated consumption welfare, highlighting homeowners’ persistent welfare advantage over renters.
-Initially reduced financial wealth (Panel b, d) recovers over time.

-To identify the most successful home purchase strategy, we repeat our life cycle analysis benchmark to the base strategy of 10\% down payment and 10\% purchase threshold.
-In other words, we are interested in the relative performance of home purchase strategies with the gains from the base strategy set to be 100\%.
-Relative to the gains delivered by the base strategy, most of other purchase strategies perform worse.
+Leverage and purchase thresholds exert a complex influence on life-cycle wealth.
+Low-down-payment strategies deliver the largest terminal wealth gains, whereas cash purchase strategies deliver smaller gains.
+Delaying purchase modestly lowers terminal wealth gains because households give up early leveraged exposure to housing while improving consumption equivalent gains because households are less distressed by the mortgage obligations with the accumulated financial buffers.
+Low-income homeowners exhibit a higher marginal propensity to suppress consumption and ultimately consume out of the home equity through liquidation, leading to lower consumption equivalent gains \citep{mian2013household}.
+The favorable consumption equivalent effect primarily benefits high-income homeowners.
+For instance, for a saving rate of 15\%, top income quintile homeowners experience an average consumption equivalent gain of 6.57\%, while the bottom quintile experiences a gain of only 0.93\%.